martin-bucinskas/martinbdev/source/_posts/fhe-and-data-harvesting-market.md

 <p>Due to the nature of FHE not requiring the data to be decrypted to perform calculations,
-privacy becomes a lot easier, where users would be able to delegate computation to 3rd parties such as cloud providers, where the cloud providers wouldn't have access to the users' data at all, keeping the secrets secret only for the data owner who has the private key.</p>
+privacy becomes a lot easier, where users would be able to delegate computation to 3rd parties such as cloud providers, where the cloud provider wouldn't have access to the users data at all, keeping the secrets secret only for the data owner who has the private key.</p>

 <p>In today's world, security plays a big part in our every day life, especially when it comes to online security.
-All of our messages, photos, even our life revolve around the internet in one form or another.
+Take Google for example, in the midst of 2010, a Google employee was fired for reportedly accessing communications of at least four minors with Google accounts, spying on Google Voice call logs, chat transcripts and contact lists<sup>[2]</sup>.
-Take Google for example, in the midst of 2010, a Google employee was fired for reportedly accessing communications of at least four minors with Google accounts, spying on Google Voice call logs, chat transcripts and contact lists<sup>[2]</sup>.</p>
+All of our messages, photos, even our life revolve around the internet in one form or another.</p>

-<p>An implementation of FHE would have prevented this, where messages exchanged would have been performed over
+<p>An implementation of FHE might have prevented this, where messages exchanged would have been performed over
 some FHE supported protocol, where the data is only readable by the data owner, but communication could still proceed via the use of FHEs unique behaviour of being able to compute on encrypted data.</p>